-- evaluate and make recommendations regarding the composition, organization, and governance of the board of directors and its committees; - evaluate the performance of members of the board of directors and make recommendations regarding committee and chair assignments; - recommend desired qualifications for board of directors membership and conduct searches for potential members of the board of directors; and - develop and make recommendations with regard to our corporate governance guidelines.
+- evaluate and make recommendations regarding the composition, organization, and governance of the board of directors and its committees; - evaluate the performance of members of the board of directors and make recommendations regarding committee and chair assignments; - recommend desired qualifications for board of directors membership and conduct searches for potential members of the board of directors; - review and recommend Board compensation programs for outside directors; and - develop and make recommendations with regard to our corporate governance guidelines.

 Our nominating and corporate governance committee operates under a written charter approved by the board of directors, which is available on our website at http://investors.fluidigm.com/governance.cfm.
-Our nominating and corporate governance committee held two meetings during 2012.
+Our nominating and corporate governance committee held four meetings during 2013.